thephez/docs-core/README.md

 Dash Core Documentation

 **Note: this documentation was migrated to the [dashpay/docs repository](https://github.com/dashpay/docs) after the Dash Core v21 release.
-Once Dash Core v22 is released, this documentation will be available at https://docs.dash.org/en/stable/docs/core and no further documentation updates will be made in this repository.**
+This documentation is now available at https://docs.dash.org/en/stable/docs/core.
+No further documentation updates will be made in this repository.**

 Welcome to the Dash Core developer documentation.
 You’ll find sections for reference information, API details, guides, examples and Dash Core wallet